 Tip: I would recommend covering the card with glossy packing tape.
 This will prevent the resin from sticking to the paper.

 Step 12.
-Allow the Crystal Clay to cure for 2 hours.
+Allow the Epoxy Clay to cure for 2 hours.
 It will continue to cure over the next 12 hours, but after 2 hours it will be hard to the touch.

 Mixing Nunn Design Resin: